mastercomfig/tf2-patches/README.md

 7. Set the [environment variable](https://superuser.com/a/985947) `VALVE_NO_AUTO_P4` to `true` and `PreferredToolArchitecture` to `x64`.
 8. Run `/creategameprojects_dev.bat`
 9. Open `/games.sln`
+10. Select all projects.
+Go to Properties > C/C++ > Language > C++ Language Standard.
+Set language standered to C++17.
-10. Build the VS project
+11. Build the VS project
-11. The executables are placed at `../game/hl2.exe` for the client and at `../game/srcds.exe` for the server.
+12. The executables are placed at `../game/hl2.exe` for the client and at `../game/srcds.exe` for the server.
 Note: this path is outside the repository.

 ### Running and Debugging
 1. For the compiled binaries to run, you will need to copy your current TF2 installation to `../game` (relative to your repostiory, outside of it).